-Growing ferns is an enjoyable experience.
-Many gardeners attempt growing ferns without first understanding the very specific conditions needed for the Fern to thrive!
+Growing Ferns is an enjoyable experience!
+Many gardeners attempt growing Ferns without first understanding the very specific conditions needed for the Fern to thrive!
 Luckily, even for the most novice gardeners, Fern plants are forgiving and easy to grow!